restlet/restlet.github.io/documentation/user-guide/2.5/introduction/features.md

 # Complete Web server

 Contrary to the Servlet API, the Restlet API gives you extensive control on the URI mapping and on the virtual hosts configuration.
 It includes a powerful Directory class to server static files in a way similar to Apache Web Server.
-For example, our Restlet.com web site is directly powered by Restlet Framework on a regular JVM!

 Here is a more complete list of features provided by the internal Web server: